Is Now The Time To Invest In Cryptocurrencies Beyond Bitcoin? | Benzinga

 — Rekt Capital (@rektcapital) March 29, 2021

-Several altcoins have seen massive surges this year, outperforming Bitcoin by quite a margin.
+Several altcoins have seen massive surges this year, outperforming Bitcoin, which has surged about 95% year-to-date, by quite a margin.
 Harmony (ONE) has surged 4553% in 2021 to press time, as per Messari data.
 Pundi X (NPXS) has seen a 4203% spike, Enjin Coin (ENJ) has surged 1684.7%, and Theta Fuel (TFUEL) has seen an 1105% surge.
 Among the top cryptocurrencies by market cap, those outperforming Bitcoin this year including Binance Coin (BNB) at 620%, Cardano (ADA) at 582%, Polkadot (DOT) at 306%, and Uniswap (UNI) at 500%.

 Price Action: BTC traded 3.83% higher at $57,397.80 while ETH traded 6.39% higher at $1,795.18 in a 24-hour period leading up to press time.